 Jennifer Sheehy-Skeffington

 Ph.D.
-Student in Psychology
+Candidate in Psychology

 In 2010-11, Jennifer was a Lab Fellow at the Edmond J. Safra Center for Ethics, where she led a project on why ingroup peers punish those who blow the whistle on acts of corruption.